ShaunCurtis/Blazr.Data/readme.md

 ### Service Registration

-Register these two services in `Program`. `WeatherForecastViewService` is Scoped, so each SPA session has it's own instance.
+Register these two services in `Program`. `WeatherForecastViewService` is Scoped: each SPA session has it's own instance.

 ```csharp
 builder.Services.AddSingleton<WeatherForecastDataService>();